Skip to main content Skip to accessibility

 • draught proofing

 The lead contractor is responsible for completing or sub-contracting this work.
-The Government of Jersey will only process payments to the lead contractor listed on the application.
+The Government of Jersey will only process payments to the lead contractor listed on the application or the named sub-contractor.

 Property owners wishing to install loft insulation themselves can do so.
 The lead contractor will be responsible for supplying the materials and including their cost within the application.
 The property owner must install the loft insulation as per the manufacturer's instructions within the grant's 16 week window of validity.